pasquale95/dotfiles/README.md

 ### dot-add-env

-You can add a persistent environment variable for the entire machine running:
+You can add a shared environment variable, run:

 ```shell
 # this env variable will be synced with the other machines